-Can a person be seriously harmed in a so-called low impact auto accident? (i.e., where there appears to be minor, little, or no damage as a result of a collision).
+Can a person be seriously harmed in a so-called low-impact auto accident? (i.e., where there appears to be minor, little, or no damage as a result of a collision).
 Many insurance companies want you to believe that a person won’t / can’t suffer serious injuries if their vehicle doesn’t show the prerequisite amount of damage they deem necessary.
 How hard does a person have to be hit before they are hurt?
-What does low impact auto accident mean?
+What does a low-impact auto accident mean?

 Research into Low Impact Auto Accidents

 The fact is that research has proven that there is absolutely no correlation whatsoever that minimum auto damage also means minimal injuries suffered.
-Yet, everyday insurance companies will argue that low impact auto accidents equaling minimal, or no, injuries suffered by those parties involved.
+Yet, everyday insurance companies will argue that low-impact auto accidents equal minimal, or no, injuries suffered by those parties involved.
 Engineers have shown that when a car’s body and frame do not bend, all the force is translated into the occupant, creating the whiplash effect on the occupant instead of cushioning the blow.

 Soft Tissue Injuries

 Soft tissues are the tissues that are not bone.
-They include cartilage, ligament, tendon, disks, etc. They are typically what is repaired in most neck, back, shoulder and knee surgeries.
-Soft tissue injuries are common in low impact auto accidents.
-If you have been involved in what someone has termed a “low impact” accident, but yet you don’t feel right – you have new pain, you’re noticing health symptoms that weren’t there before the accident, make sure you get checked out right away, and file a traffic crash report immediately.
+They include cartilage, ligament, tendon, disks, etc. They are typically what is repaired in the most neck, back, shoulder, and knee surgeries.
+Soft tissue injuries are common in low-impact auto accidents.
+If you have been involved in what someone has termed a “low impact” accident, but yet you don’t feel right – you have new pain, you’re noticing health symptoms that weren’t there before the accident, make sure you get checked out right away and file a traffic crash report immediately.